 Step 6: Manage scheduled publishing routines and events

-- You are responsible for creating scheduled publishing routines and events using the Publishing section of the hub.
+- You are responsible for creating scheduled publishing routines and events from the Publishing > Schedules page.

-- You create a publishing event when you want multiple changes to be published at the same date and time.
-This allows composers to select the next scheduled event when they publish their content and assets instead of publishing immediately.
+- Create a publishing event when you want to publish multiple changes on the same date and time.
+Publishing events allow composers to select the next scheduled event instead of choosing to publish immediately.